 Ms. Norse is Past Chair of The Florida Bar’s Appellate Practice Section and Past Chair of The Florida Bar’s Appellate Court Rules Committee.
 She also served as Co-chair of the Florida Bar’s Special Committee on Gender Bias and Diversity.
 She is a past President of the Florida Association for Women Lawyers.
 Ms. Norse is also a former president of the Hillsborough Association for Women Lawyers.
 She is a former member of the Board of Directors of the Hillsborough County Bar Association.

 THE BEST LAWYERS IN AMERICA has named Ms. Norse as 2020 Tampa “Lawyer of the Year” for Appellate Practice.
-She is listed in 2020 THE BEST LAWYERS IN AMERICA for appellate practice, and 2019 FLORIDA SUPER LAWYERS for appellate practice and also named as one of The Top 100 Attorneys in Florida, The Top 50 Women Lawyers in Florida, and The Top 50 in Tampa Bay.
+She is listed in 2020 and 2021 THE BEST LAWYERS IN AMERICA for appellate practice, and 2019 FLORIDA SUPER LAWYERS for appellate practice and also named as one of The Top 100 Attorneys in Florida, The Top 50 Women Lawyers in Florida, and The Top 50 in Tampa Bay.
 She has also been named by Florida Trend as 2019 FLORIDA LEGAL ELITE for appellate practice.

 Kristin Norse has been awarded the 2016 Hillsborough Association for Women Lawyers’ Achievement Award.
 The HAWL Achievement Award is presented to persons who have demonstrated a commitment to the purpose, goals, and mission of HAWL and who has excelled in his or her career, overcome traditional stereotypes associated with women, promoted the status of women within the profession, and promoted the status of women in the State of Florida.